CallmeIshmaelH/Renewable-Energy-Use-in-the-EU-2015-2020-/README.md

 This repo includes:
 1. Individual csv files converted from the original xls sheets from the Eurostat Energy Database (https://ec.europa.eu/eurostat/data/database?node_code=nrg_bal_c)
 2. Cleaned csv files
-3. A jupyter notebook for cleaning and transforming data (Renewable_Energy_Performance_EU_cleaning.ipynb)
+3. A jupyter notebook for cleaning and transforming data (Uncleanedcsvs.zip/Renewable_Energy_Performance_EU_cleaning.ipynb)
 4. A sql dump for generating a small database of the tables used for EDA.
 5. A jupyter notebook for exploratory data analysis and preliminary visualization (Renewable_Energy_statistics_EDA.ipynb)
 6. A collection of csv files for EDA and visualization (EDA Notebook folder)